Luka-D/GithubStyleProfilePictureGenerator/README.md

 # Github Style Profile Picture Generator

-Just a simple python app I made to generate images in the style of the default GitHub profile pictures.
+A python app I made to generate images in the style of the default GitHub profile pictures.

 ![GSPPG Preview](https://github.com/user-attachments/assets/9fade441-aba7-48c6-afb0-5b5880df34ac)

+## Features
-You can adjust the dimensions of the images, from 3x3 pixels up to 100x100 pixels.
-GitHub seems to use a 5x5 pixel grid so that is set as the default here.
-The color of the image can be changed using PyQT's ColorDialog.
-To save the image, click the floppy disk icon in the menu bar.
+- You can adjust the dimensions of the images, from 3x3 pixels up to 100x100 pixels.
+(GitHub seems to use a 5x5 pixel grid, so that is set as the default here.)
+- The color of the image can be changed using PyQT's ColorDialog.
+- To save the image, click the floppy disk icon in the menu bar.

 GUI made using PyQT6.